fr1t2/minimal-mistakes/_admin/admin.md

 Streams can be managed below through the links to the [Restreamer server](https://github.com/datarhei/restreamer).
 New streams cannot be created here, for that you must contact the [admin](mailto:james@site-walk.org)

 > You must ensure that the stream is started and is listening.

-*(Error: Your stream wasn't accessible. ....
+> If you see the *(Error: Your stream wasn't accessible. ....
 Operation not permitted)*

+{% include iframe caption="Images shown here are the last captured image from the previous stream." %}

 ## Setup

 Each stream uses a seprate port to communicate with the video signal stream.
 Use the configuration details from below to connect the camera system to the server to stream.

-{% include iframe caption="Images shown here are the last captured image from the previous stream." %}

 ---